RoBOPPics/BB/_pages/app-man-patternLibraries.md

 ## Submit Pattern (or Playlist) to Catalog

-This menu item appears on both the Pattern and Playlist Queueing page and has the same effect.
+This menu item appears on both the Pattern and Playlist kabob menu pages and has the same effect.

 Submitting a Pattern or Playlist to the Catalog will upload it into the online Catalog.